 Using a cool (non-thermal) beam of light, the surgeon precisely reshapes the cornea so images are conveyed more distinctly to the retina.
 The procedure is done in two steps: one laser creates a small flap on the cornea and another type of laser changes the corneal surface.

-The way the cornea is altered during surgery depends on the vision abnormality being treated.
+The way the cornea is altered during laser eye surgery depends on the vision abnormality being treated.
 For nearsightedness, bits of tissue are removed to flatten the cornea.
 To correct farsightedness, the surgeon steepens the cornea.
 Astigmatism is treated by smoothing out irregularities along the surface of the cornea.

 Are There Any Risks Associated with LASIK?